jspaetzel/meh.dev/_posts/blog/2016-06-29-iis-ftp-azure-vm.markdown

 title:  "IIS FTP on Azure VM"
 date:   2016-06-29 00:00:00 -0500
 categories:
-- blog
+- operations
 tags:
 - ftp
-- ops
 ---

 # Azure
 Create a new VM

 Open ports on azure aka create endpoints.
-Depending on the type of VM you'll probably do this from portal.azure.com, manage.windowsazure.com, or via the azure command line.
+Depending on the type of VM you'll probably do this from portal.azure.com, manage.windowsazure.com, or via the azure command line. <!--more-->
 FTP Port: 21
 FTP Passive Data Ports: 20000-20005, I used this range but you could use more or less.